Passive Investing Definition

 Passive investing refers to a strategy adopted by investors to optimize their returns by avoiding frequent churning of portfolios by buying and selling securities, but rather buying and holding a broad base of securities.

-In this era where active managers try to beat the market by buying and selling securities by undertaking all sorts of analysis, passive investing believes in buying and holding a broad-based portfolio which is usually an index fund.
-Inactive investing the cost tends to be higher because of the churning of securities and hence the returns that are expected by the investors also tend to go higher.
+In this era, where active managers try to beat the market by buying and selling securities by undertaking all sorts of analysis, passive investing believe in buying and holding a broad-based portfolio, which is usually an index fund.
+Inactive investing, the cost tends to be higher because of the churning of securities, and hence the returns that are expected by the investors also tend to go higher.

 Types of Passive Investment Strategies